Cajole in a Sentence

 Regina was able to cajole Barney into donating to her charity.

 Do you know these vocabulary words?

-persuade, coax, urge on, convince, lure, sweet-talk, flatter, entice
+persuade, coax, tempt, convince, lure, sweet-talk, flatter, entice, influence

 discourage, deter, threaten, bully, force